Athul-Kesav/MyTODOapp/README.md

   - Signup Page ( returns the jwt token )
   - User Page ( Add new Task, Set a Task as Done, Delete A Task from the done section )

+### ISSUES 🤞
+- Not Completely responsive yet
+- To-Do creations and updations are not instant ( maybe have to set up a virtual memory before updating the database )
+- The page transitions are not smooth.